furlan-lab/mutCaller/README.md

 ### Overview

 mutCaller is a command line tool written in Rust for identifying SNVs in single cell data that contains a cell barcode (CB) and UMI such as 10X genomics data files.
-With mutCaller, you can supply variants (VCF file support coming), and obtain a counts file of the number of variants that map to your query and their associated cell-barcodes and umis.  mutCaller using the takes as input either unaligned fastqs (UNALIGNED function) or an aligned BAM file with the CB and UMI as tags (ALIGNED function).
+With mutCaller, you can supply variants (in a convenient tsv file or by using a VCF), and obtain a counts file of the number of variants that map to your query and their associated cell-barcodes and umis.  mutCaller using the takes as input either unaligned fastqs (UNALIGNED function) or an aligned BAM file with the CB and UMI as tags (ALIGNED function).

 ### Installation